 Drag-and-drop website builders have some built-in tools to put you on the right path, but they aren’t nearly comprehensive enough to make things perfect.
 So, if you want to make sure that your website is accessible to as many people as possible, try the following helpful tools presented by our sponsor, LinkedIn.

 Hiring for your business?
 LinkedIn is the place to do it.
 Find qualified candidates faster and easier than ever before.
 Post your first job for free at LinkedIn.com/Kim.

 It is always good to take advice from the internet search and optimization kings.
 Google provides this free tool to help you monitor, maintain and troubleshoot your website’s presence in Google Search results.
 There are several reasons to plug your site into the console, but most importantly, it tells you how the search engine finds and crawls your site.

 The tool tells you if there are indexing issues with pages, and you can request re-indexing if new content has been added that doesn’t show up on search results.
 It also provides valuable information on your visitors’ browsing habits, like search terms they used to find you or how often your site appears in search results.

 Use Link Checker to check website fluidity

-You might have a flashy design, but if you have broken or links that redirect, that isn’t good.
-Link Checker is a beneficial tool that scans website links and gives you a summary of its health.
+You might have a flashy design, but if you have broken, or links that redirect, that isn’t good.
+Link Checker is a beneficial tool that scans website links and gives you a summary of their health.